Brawl Stars August 2025 Balance Changes – All Nerfs and Buffs

 Yo, Brawl Stars crew!
-If you thought the meta was getting stale, Supercell’s got your back with a massive balance patch dropping on April 30, 2025, right before the “Battle for the Katana Kingdom” season launches.
+If you thought the meta was getting stale, Supercell’s got your back with a massive balance patch that dropped on July 22, 2025, right after the “Summer Clash” season kicked off.
 Balance changes are the lifeblood of Brawl Stars, keeping the game fresh, competitive, and—let’s be real—fun as hell.
 They shake up the meta, forcing you to rethink your strategies, try new Brawlers, and maybe even dust off that one you forgot about.
-This time, Supercell’s buffing seven Brawlers and nerfing twelve, aiming to level the playing field and make sure no single Brawler dominates the scene.
-Whether you’re a Crow main who’s about to pop off or a Lumi lover bracing for impact, these changes are gonna hit hard.
+This time, Supercell’s buffing eight Brawlers and nerfing eight, aiming to level the playing field and make sure no single Brawler dominates the scene.
+Whether you’re a Spike main who’s about to pop off or a Lumi lover bracing for impact, these changes are gonna hit hard.
 Let’s dive into the details and see how you can dominate the new meta like a pro.

 Table of Contents